Mean-square and sublinear convergence of a stochastic proximal point algorithm in metric spaces of nonpositive curvature: Random monotone vector fields on nonlinear spaces

 \section{Random monotone vector fields on nonlinear spaces}

 We now bring the previous preliminaries together to define stochastically perturbed monotone vector fields on $\CAT$ spaces.
-For that, let $(T,\mathcal{T},\tau)$ be a probability space and $X$ be a separable Hadamard space such that each $T_xX$ is separable (recall the previous Remark \ref{rem:tangentSepAndMeas}).
+For that, let $(T,\mathcal{T},\tau)$ be a probability space and $X$ be a separable Hadamard space (recall also Remark \ref{rem:tangentSepAndMeas}).